Deep $\Pi^0_1$ Classes: Depth and -depth

 Our choice of the term ``deep" is due to the similarity between the notions of a deep class and that of a logically deep sequence, introduced by Bennett in \cite{Bennett1995}.
-Logically deep sequences are highly structured and thus it is difficult to produce initial segments of a deep sequence via probabilistic computation; deep classes can thus be seen as an analogue of logically deep sequences for $\Pi^0_1$ classes.
+Roughly, a sequence $X$ is logically deep if there is no computable function that bounds the amount of time to recover each initial segment of $X$ from its shortest description (measured in terms of Kolmogov complexity).
+Logically deep sequences are highly structured; in particular, it is difficult to produce initial segments of a deep sequence via probabilistic computation, a fact made precise for finite strings by what Bennett calls the slow growth law (see \cite[Theorem~1]{Bennett1995}).
+Deep classes can thus be seen as an analogue for $\Pi^0_1$ classes of logically deep sequences.